Services Offered at the Law Library

 Prices

-The Law Library now houses a MDEC Business Center in addition to its Research Center computers.
-MDEC Business Center computers and scanners are available for searching case records and e-filing.
-MDEC Business Center computers contain individual scanners, Odyssey File and Serve, MDEC Case Search, and MDEC Public Kiosks.
+The Law Library contains a MDEC Business Center in addition to its Research Center computers.
+MDEC Business Center computers and scanners are available for searching and printing case records and e-filing.
+The MDEC Business Center contains individual scanners, Odyssey File and Serve, MDEC Case Search, and MDEC Public Kiosks.
 Librarians are on hand to assist with basic troubleshooting.
-Please note that prints from these computers cost 50¢/page; this price conforms with Clerk of the Court prices.

 Learn more about Maryland Electronic Courts (MDEC):